UPDATE: Ash borer found in Nicollet County for the first time

 Sommerfeld said the MDA's next step regarding the Nicollet County infestation will be to determine who owns the land where the trees are located.
 Removal of the trees would be the responsibility of either the Minnesota Department of Transportation or a local property owner.

-"Now that we know it's here, we can get to work on educating the public about how to identify EAB and how to report it," she said.
+"Now that we know it's here, we can get to work on educating the public about how to identify EAB and how to report it," Severns said.

 Virtual informational meetings for residents and tree care professionals will be Dec.
 15. Experts from the MDA will give a presentation followed by a question-and-answer session.
 The meetings are 10-11 a.m. or 6:30-7:30 p.m.
 Register at www.mda.state.mn.us/eab.